 If you named an organization as a beneficiary but it doesn’t exist upon your death, the death benefit may be paid to your estate.
 A different organization that has taken over the organization you named may also collect the payout.

-Here’s how you can protect your life insurance beneficiaries and policy:2
+Here’s how you can help protect your life insurance beneficiaries and policy:2

 With a contingent beneficiary, you can ensure the death benefit doesn’t go to your estate.
 This strategy gives you more control over who benefits from your policy.